apacheignite/documentation/clustering/network-config.md

 [block:callout]
 {
   "type": "info",
   "body": "Port range comes very handy when starting multiple grid nodes on the same machine or even in the same VM.
-In this case all nodes can be brought up without a single change in configuration.", "title": "Local Port Range"
+In this case, all nodes can be brought up without a single change in the configuration.", "title": "Local Port Range"
 }
 [/block]